 Hearing Loss in Children

-The World Health Organization estimates that 0.5 - 5 in every 1,000 children are born with sensorineural deafness or will develop hearing loss in childhood.
-This amounts to 32 million children worldwide.
+The World Health Organization (WHO) estimates that 0.5 to 5 in every 1,000 children are born with sensorineural deafness or develop hearing loss during childhood, affecting 32 million children worldwide.
+Without proper intervention, these children face significant challenges in their development, including:

 The Benefits of Hearing Loss Treatment for Children